WP1: Subchronic toxicity studies on rodents

 Feeding trials for testing GM food and feed safety are described and standardised in several international guidance documents (e.g. EFSA guidance; the French Agency for Food, Environmental and Occupational Health & Safety (ANSES); the OECD; the Codex Alimentarius).

-The European Food Safety Authority (EFSA) has already developed draft guidance for carrying out 90-day feeding studies on whole food and feed in rodents based on OECD TG 408 (EFSA Scientific Committee, 2011), but this guidance does not provide prescriptive test protocols to carry out such experiments.
-Therefore, GRACE (WP1) will perform 90-day feeding trials with whole GM and non-GM plant material to validate and refine these suggested approaches.
+However, there is no adopted protocol for conducting 90-day feeding studies on whole food and feed.
+The European Food Safety Authority (EFSA) has developed draft guidance for carrying out such feeding studies in rodents (EFSA Scientific Committee, 2011).
+However, the scientific value of such 90-day feeding trials for whole GM food and feed is being questioned.
+Therefore, GRACE (WP1) will perform feeding trials with whole GM and non-GM plant material to validate and refine these suggested approaches.

-- the appropriate design of such studies on the basis of whole GM food or feed.
+- the design of 90-day feeding trials on the basis of whole GM food/feed;

-All test results and recommended guidelines will be available on the GRACE project website and in the open-access database (WP6) and will be subject of upcoming stakeholder consultations.
+Test results and recommended guidelines will be available on the GRACE project website and in the open-access database (WP6).

 The database CADIMA (Central Access Database for Impact Assessment of Crop Genetic Improvement Technologies) contains quality assessed studies and conclusions on the health effects, socio-economic consequences and environmental impacts of GM plants as well as raw data of animal feeding studies and alternative in vitro approaches.